-When brainstorming meals for the week, my husband suggested we make chicken enchiladas.
+When brainstorming meals for the week, my partner suggested we make chicken enchiladas.
 Our kids ask for soft tacos all the time, so we thought this dish would go over pretty well.
 And as expected, it was a huge hit!
-We've been trying hard to stick with whole wheat and whole grains recently, so we thought we'd make some enchiladas with whole wheat flour tortillas.
+We've been trying hard to stick with whole wheat and whole grains recently, so we thought we'd make some chicken enchiladas with whole wheat tortillas.

-Of course my initial concern with this dish was that it would be impossible to make chicken enchiladas in less than 30 minutes.
+Of course, my initial concern with this dish was that it would be impossible to make chicken enchiladas in less than 30 minutes.
 Typically, enchiladas are assembled and then baked for 25-30 minutes.
-So, the prep and cook time combined can easily add up to 45-60 minutes.
+So, prep + cook time combined can easily add up to 45-60 minutes.
 Yet, it occurred to us that maybe if we used the broiler, the enchiladas might achieve the same crispy and bubbly effect in a shorter amount of time.
 And they really did!

 Here's how to make chicken enchiladas in 28 minutes (or less):

-Time saver tricks: The veggies, chicken and sauce are the heart of the enchiladas and definitely require the most time.
-To cut down on time, we used canned, chopped green chilis and our favorite jarred Enchilada Sauce!
+Time saver tricks: First and most important is the filling.
+Not only is the filling the heart of the enchiladas, but it also requires the most time.
+To cut down on time, we used canned, chopped green chilis and our favorite jarred enchilada sauce!